UX/UI Design

 Empathy map

-To better understand the thoughts, feelings, and needs of drivers during key moments.
+To better understand the thoughts, feelings and needs of drivers during key moments.

 Impact x Effort Matrix

-To prioritize feature ideas and define scope for the three proposed concepts.
+To prioritize feature ideas and define scope.

 Early Exploration